Visiting the "EPIC Museum" - Dublin's Irish Emigration Museum

 My Interview with the Curator of EPIC: The Irish Emigration Museum, Nathan Mannion

-I want to offer a huge thank you to Nathan as well as the EPIC Museum's staff and administration who wholeheartedly supported me in creating this article.
+I want to offer a huge thank you to Nathan as well as the EPIC Museum's staff and administration who wholeheartedly supported me in creating this article on the Epic Museum in Dublin.
 I was able to catch up with Nathan, and add a strong personal touch what The Irish Emigration Museum is all about.

 1. What is the primary goal or objective of EPIC?
 What do you hope tourists take from it?